fortify/fortify.github.io/articles/ssc-on-aws.md

 permalink: /onprem/ssc-on-aws
 output: true
 ---
-# Deploying SSC on AWS ElasticBeanstalk
+# Deploying SSC on AWS Elastic Beanstalk
-Elastic Beanstalk will provision a tomcat server on EC2 and deploy the SSC war.
+[Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) will provision a tomcat server on EC2 and deploy the SSC war.
 It will create and manage all required EC2 infrastructure including security groups, roles and networking.
 Optionally you can also deploy an RDS DB that will have a lifecycle managed by Elastic Beanstalk, which is good for a demo or testing.
 You may also provide your own DB.

-This guide walks through setup to get a running SSC instance that can be configured from the SSC maintanence UI or autoconfigured.
+This guide walks through setup to get a running Fortify Software Security Center (SSC) instance that can be configured from the SSC Setup page user interface or automatically configured using the `autoconfig` file.

 You can follow along with this guide on the [AWS Console Web UI](https://aws.amazon.com/console/ "ui instructions") or you can run commands if you are familiar with the [AWS Command Line Interface](https://aws.amazon.com/cli/ "aws instuctions")